-Nearly 17.6 million people across America suffer from alcohol dependence or alcohol use disorder.
-Observed every April, Alcohol Awareness Month is aimed at building public awareness of the effects chronic alcohol use can have on the mind and body.
-While residential treatment is a well-known option for many, perhaps his month is the perfect time to discover how the use of another alternative can keep people away from alcohol.
+While residential treatment is a well-known option for many, perhaps this month is the perfect time to discover how the use of another alternative can keep people away from alcohol.

-Medical cannabis is used to treat many common medical ailments, including diabetes, anxiety, depression, ADD, and ADHD.
-However, it has proven an effective deterrent for people wishing to avoid exposure to alcohol.
-In some cases, it may be more effective than traditional treatment.
+People use cannabis to treat many common medical ailments and mental health issues.
+This includes diabetes, glaucoma, anxiety, depression, ADD, and ADHD.
+And, since addiction is a disease, it falls in the same category for possible treatment.
+Marijuana has proven to be an effective deterrent for people wishing to replace alcohol with something less harmful.
+In some cases, cannabis has actually shown to be more effective than traditional addiction treatment.

 What Is Alcohol Awareness Month?

 Founded in 1987 by the National Council on Alcoholism and Drug Dependence, or NCADD, Alcohol Awareness Month was primarily established to reduce the stigma faced by those suffering from alcohol dependence and alcohol use disorder.